crocchetto/ggst-go/README.md

 # ggst-go

-a Go client for the Guilty Gear Strive online API served by ArcSys at `ggst-game.guiltygear.com`

-the API is private and undocumented;
-this client was built by observing the game's own traffic
+the API is private and undocumented; this client was built by observing the game's own traffic

 ## install